scenerystack/community/docs/info-sync/interactive-description-technical-guide.md

 ### Parallel DOM

-The traditional renderings of PhET sims (svg, canvas, webgl) hold very little semantic data as to what is inside the rendered graphic.
+The traditional renderings of PhET sims (svg, Canvas, webgl) hold very little semantic data as to what is inside the rendered graphic.
 They are a single, graphical element in HTML.
 The PDOM ( parallel DOM (Document Object Model)) pulls semantic data from the `Scenery` scene graph and adds it to a separate HTML structure that is accessible to assistive technologies.
 When we say PDOM, think an HTML manifestation of the graphical `Node` content in the phetsim.